 The speed at which your grease traps fill up depends on how busy your North Carolina restaurant is.
 If you run a busy joint, you may have to do grease pumping more frequently.

-In summary, there are a lot of dangers of a clogged grease trap.
+In summary, there are a lot of safety and health dangers of a grease trap clogged with grease, oils and other waste products.
+So, grease removal is essential.

-The only way to steer clear of them is to make sure your grease traps are clean at all time.
+The only way to steer clear of this is to make sure your grease trap is clean at all times.

 It may seem like a lot of work.
 But, in the long run, it will be worth your time and effort.